nunofachada/cf4ocl/docs/userguide.md

 wrapper in order to fetch information about the underlying OpenCL object.
-These macros expand into the `ccl_wrapper_get_info*()` methods, automatically casting objects and values to the appropriate type, selecting the correct `clGet*Info()` function and setting the cache flag as appropriate for the object being queried.
-For example, platform object queries can always be cached, as the returned information will never change.
+These macros expand into the `ccl_wrapper_get_info*()` methods, automatically casting objects and values to the appropriate type, selecting the correct `clGet*Info()` function for the object being queried.
+The cache is never used by the  @ref ug_getinfo "info macros".

 ## The CCLDevContainer class {#ug_ccldevcontainer}